hugh-braico/slowtrainroll.in/docs/contributing-vods.md

 ## A note about automated timestamping

-Does your vod ALREADY HAVE TIMESTAMPS IN THE DESCRIPTION?
+Does the vod ALREADY HAVE TIMESTAMPS IN THE DESCRIPTION?
 Check out [this tool](https://github.com/hugh-braico/yt-timestamp-to-twb)!
 (You could do the entire timestamping process through this tool even if timestamps don't already exist, but it's slower than editing a